 I teach the Yang Style T'ai Chi Form, self defense applications of T'ai Chi Ch'uan (san shou), Push Hands (tui shou) and T'ai Chi Sword Form.
 I am happy to work with beginner, intermediate and advanced students.

-Group classes in T'ai Chi Ch'uan Form and Push Hands are held at 115 Unity Street, Suite 301 in Bellingham and one on one classes are held in my home studio or outside, overlooking the islands of the majestic Salish Sea on Puget Sound.
+Group classes in T'ai Chi Ch'uan Form and Push Hands are held at the Majestic Ballroom, located at 1023 N. Forest St. Bellingham and all private classes are held in my home studio.

 There are a variety of options for classes from group classes to individual private lessons.
 I also offer sliding scale pricing for those in need of it.
 This helps keep the benefit of private instruction accessible to all.
 I can also go to a student's location for a travel consideration.
 Please feel free to contact me with any questions you may have.